Girth Itch in Horses

 - Ideally, keep the skin around the girth area clean and dry.
 There’s a fine line between keeping things clean and over-using products.
 When using too much shampoo or too-frequent bathing, a horse’s sebum (his natural oils) disappear and his natural anti-microbial defenses are gone.
 Help your horse stay clean with grooming and rinsing with water if necessary.

 - Inspect everything!
-Part of your daily grooming routine could be feeling every inch of your horse’s body and visually inspecting all of the nooks and crannies.
+Part of your daily grooming routine could be feeling every inch of your horse’s body and visually inspecting the nooks and crannies.
 You may find cuts, damaged or rubbed hair, ticks and bug, hives, itchiness, tenderness, scabs, and lots of other indications of a skin problem.

 - Loop your vet in when you see missing hair or a sore forming.
 You may find it helpful to take photos to track healing and progress.